spencerng/Robotix-Java-Lessons/Lesson-2/Lesson-2.md

 **Exercises**
 * Write a program that computes the sum of all odd integers from 1 to a number specified by the user
 * Write a program that computes b^e (a number raised to the power of an exponent), where `b` and `e` are positive integers
 * Write a program that allows the user to enter a number, `setSize`. `setSize` numbers, `num`, follow and are inputted by the user.
-Print the largest and smallest of the numbers.
+Print the average, largest, and smallest of the numbers.

-## String Manipulations and Methods
+## String Manipulation
 The `String` class in Java contains many methods to manipulate strings.
 We will present an overview of the most useful ones, though you may read the full documentation [here](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html).

 ### Concatenation